 A result observed in these trials was the frequent inability of difenacoum and bromadiolone to provide complete control, both in the case of resistant family groups in pen tests and of wild infestations in the field.
 Indeed, mice survived in five of the 12 field trials conducted.
 These survivors were removed to the laboratory and later offered either 0.005% bromadiolone or difenacoum for 21 days.
 Respectively 43% and 18% of the mice survived in these bromadiolone and difenacoum tests.
 These results appeared to show that some mice, substantially resistant to bromadiolone and difenacoum, were present in field infestations even before these two compounds came into widespread use in the UK.
-It is not clear whether this was just another manifestation of tolerance or whether resistance mutations were already present in some mouse populations.
-The tests also showed that, for what ever reason, control was likely to be more problematic in the case of bromadiolone than difenacoum and this has subsequently proved to be the case.
+It is not clear whether this was just another manifestation of tolerance or whether resistance mutations were already present in some mouse populations, although it is likely that the latter was true.
+The tests also showed that, for whatever reason. control was likely to be more problematic in the case of bromadiolone than difenacoum and this has subsequently proved to be the case.